yetanotherchris/consensus/docs/README.md

 <img width="773" height="331" alt="image" src="https://github.com/user-attachments/assets/2dc34183-d185-4294-b4d5-f9125fab44ea" />

+## Overview
 ReactJS and Tailwind for the frontend, .NET 9 with Microsoft Agent Framework and Quartz for the backend/API.

+The app builds prompts for building a consensus using [prompt templates](https://github.com/yetanotherchris/consensus/tree/main/src/Consensus.Core/Templates) and then the first LLM as the judge (Claude).
+Currently there are 6 models hardcoded into the API, and assumes you're using openroute.ai:
+  - anthropic/claude-sonnet-4
+  - x-ai/grok-3
+  - qwen/qwen3-vl-235b-a22b-thinking
+  - alibaba/tongyi-deepresearch-30b-a3b
+  - google/gemini-2.5-pro
+  - openai/gpt-5

+This list will be configurable in the future.
+Once the consensus 'report' is provided, it's not intended to be available later as the original design was for privacy.
+But as each prompt has a "runId" it can be changed quite easily.

 ## Quick start